 If you have never experienced abuse, victims of abuse can look like pathetic, screwed up people who make stupid decisions and wallow in self-pity.

-If you live in a black and white world that’s fine.
-I’m not trying to change your mind and you don’t need to read this.
+If you live in a black and white world, that's fine.
+You're wrong but I'm not trying to change your mind and you don't need to read this.